On the size of k-irreducible triangulations: Non-orientable surfaces

 \section{Non-orientable surfaces}

-In this section, we explain how to extend our results to the setting of non-orientable surfaces.
-The main tool that we rely on is the standard concept of \define{orientable double cover}, of which we summarize the main properties of interest for us in the following proposition:
+In this section, we explain how to extend our result to the projective plane and show the limitation of our approach to the general case of non-orientable surfaces.
+We restate our result for the projective plane for convenience.

-\begin{proposition} Let $G$ be a graph embedded on a non-orientable surface $S$ of (non-orientable) genus $g \neq 1$.
-Then there exists a graph $G'$ embedded on an orientable surface $S'$ of (orientable) genus $g$ and a continuous map $\pi:S' \rightarrow S$ such that $G' = \pi^{-1}(G)$ and we have the following properties: \begin{enumerate} \item The map $\pi$ is a connected covering map with two sheets, i.e., it is a local homeomorphism, $S'$ is connected and every point in $S$ has two preimages via $\pi$.
-In particular, the graph $G'$ has twice as many vertices, edges and faces as $G$, and \item The preimage of a geodesic of length at most $k$ on $G$ is either a geodesic of length $2k$ or the union of two geodesics of length $k$ in $G'$. \end{enumerate} \end{proposition}

-The first property is a standard fact valid for any non-orientable manifold, we refer for example to Hatcher~\cite[Chapter 3.3]{hatcher2002algebraic} for a reference.
-The second property follows from the fact that for any non orientable surface of genus $g\neq 1$, the preimage of a non-contractible curve by the projection map $\pi$ is never contractible.
-This in turn follows from the fact that fundamental groups of non-orientable surfaces of genus at least $2$ have no torsion.
-One way to see this is that such a fundamental group acts freely as an isometry on the universal cover of the surface, which is $\mathbb{R}^2$ or the hyperbolic plane $\mathbb{H}^2$ (this is where we use that $S$ is not a projective plane), and there are no free isometries of finite order on either of these spaces.

-\begin{proof}[Proof of Corollary~\ref{c:nonorientable}] We first consider the case $g\neq 1$.
-In this case, we can apply Proposition~\ref{p:orientabledoublecover} to lift a $k$-irreducible triangulation $T$ of a non-orientable surface of genus $g$ into a graph $T'$ embedded on an orientable surface of genus $g$.
-By Property~\ref{ppty1} of that proposition, $T'$ has at most twice as many edges as $T$, and by Property~\ref{ppty2}, while it may not be $k$-irreducible, it has the property that through every edge of $T'$ there is a geodesic of length at most $2k$.

-We now apply to $T'$ the same proof techniques as in Section~\ref{S:irred}: we consider an edge inclusion-wise minimal subgraph $G'$ of $T'$ with the property that the length of geodesic nooses in $G'$ is the same as in $T'$, and we denote by $\mathcal{C}'$ the system of curves associated to $G'$.
-We claim that $\mathcal{C}'$ is geodesically $4k$-covered, and the proof is identical to the proof in Proposition~\ref{pr:irreducible-triangulation-system}: \begin{itemize} \item If a smoothing of $\mathcal{C}'$ corresponds to the deletion of an edge $e$ in $G'$, then we consider a noose of length at most $2k$ in $G'$, whose length decreases after deletion of $e$: such a noose exists by definition of $G'$ and yields a geodesic of length at most $4k$ for $\mathcal{C'}$ whose length decreases after smoothing. \item If a smoothing of $\mathcal{C}'$ corresponds to the contraction of an edge $e$ in $G'$, then we consider the geodesic of length at most $2k$ going through $e$ in $T'$.
-This corresponds to a geodesic of length at most $4k$ for $\mathcal{C}'$, whose length decreases after smoothing. \end{itemize}